shenzebang/CENTAUR-Privacy-Federated-Representation-Learning/README.md

-# Torch-Privacy-Federated-Learning
+# CENTAUR-Privacy-Federated-Representation-Learning

-This repository contains the code for one of our coming papers.
+This repository contains the code for our paper

+Z. Shen, J. Ye, A. Kang, H. Hassani, R. Shokri, "[Share Your Representation Only: Guaranteed Improvement of the Privacy-Utility Tradeoff in Federated Learning](https://openreview.net/forum?id=oJpVVGXu9i)" _The Eleventh International Conference on Learning Representations (ICLR2023)_

 ---